samoshkin/dotvim/readme.md

 - Use [universal-ctags](https://github.com/universal-ctags/ctags) to generate tags file when there's no language server support for the given file type.
 - **Markdown support** with live preview, syntax highlighting, fenced code block languages, TOC generation.
 - [gruvbox](https://github.com/morhetz/gruvbox) color scheme

+## Screenshots

+- [Screen #1](https://i.imgur.com/faCgH9u.png).
+Multiple split windows with different file types.
+Two versions of status line - for active and inactive windows.
+Sign column with a diff hunk "added/changed/removed" indicators.
+Insert mode completion.
+Inline colors for "#hex" colors in CSS. [gruvbox](https://github.com/morhetz/gruvbox) colorscheme.
+- [Screen #2](https://i.imgur.com/lrcK8CN.png).
+Pick files or explore project structure using [NERDTree](https://github.com/preservim/nerdtree) or an integrated [nnn](https://github.com/jarun/nnn) file manager.
+- [Screen #3](https://i.imgur.com/YW2F3JK.png).
+Peek into symbol definition in a preview window at the bottom.
+Tree-view drawer with a document symbols outline on the right side.
+- [Screen #4](https://i.imgur.com/qJMgh5m.png).
+View linter and syntax errors for the current line in a popup.
+Sign column with a bug icons of different color depending on an issue level.
+List of all diagnostic issues within a file at the bottom.
+- [Screen #5](https://i.imgur.com/BwecrD4.png).
+Explore Git internal object database.
+Review commit, file tree or a file snapshot at that specific commit.
+- [Screen #6](https://i.imgur.com/5oAI3Dr.png).
+Use Vim as a git difftool.
+- [Screen #7](https://i.imgur.com/QdImwJb.png).
+Text-based project search showing results in a quickfix window.
+- [Screen #8](https://i.imgur.com/Jo1ubpy.png).
+Fuzzy find and open files in a popup with a live file preview on the right side.
+- [Screen #9](https://i.imgur.com/Qlv9mKq.png).
+Another use case for fuzzy finder.
+Search available Vim commands and execute them on selection.
+- [Screen #10](https://i.imgur.com/nEGq8AG.png).
+Text-based project search showing results in a fuzzy finder popup with a live preview of the particular match on the right side.
+- [Screen #11](https://i.imgur.com/vQflvfw.png).
+Writing markdown file with a side-by-side live preview in a browser.

 ## Installation